-EnOS™ Stream Analytics targets to meet the real-time data processing requirements of devices and assets.
+EnOS™ Stream Analytics targets to meet the real-time data processing requirements of devices and assets, and also the requirements of processing data that is integrated from the offline message channel.
 Powered by Apache Spark™ Streaming with Envision customization and optimization, the EnOS Stream Analytics engine offers high scalability, high throughput, and high fault-tolerance.

 Broadly speaking, the generation of data can be considered as a series of discrete events.
 When drawing these discrete events on a time axis, an event stream or data stream is formed.
 Stream data consist of these endless event streams.
 Stream data is generated continuously by a lot of data sources.
 However, the size of the stream data is normally smaller than that of the offline data.
 The common sources of stream data can be the devices connected to a data center, the telemetry data of devices, and the log files generated by mobile or web applications.